Permissionless-Software-Foundation/ipfs-coord/README.md

 This is a JavaScript npm library built on top of [js-ipfs](https://github.com/ipfs/js-ipfs).
 This library will help IPFS peers discover a common interest, coordinate around that interest, and then stay connected around that interest.
 It's main subcomponents are:
 - IPFS pubsub channels for communication
-- OrbitDB for persistance and prevent 'dropped messages'
+- OrbitDB for persistence and to prevent 'dropped messages'
 - Circuit Relays for censorship resistance
 - Bitcoin Cash for end-to-end encryption and payments.